Health Science Professions I

 Exploring a career in healthcare?
-Download a FREE e-book about our programs, including the Health Science Professions Certificate, and career options in the healthcare industry, click here
+Request a FREE e-book about our programs, including the Health Science Professions Certificate, and career options in the healthcare industry.

 This 33 credit certificate program is designed to provide students interested in nursing, health science or a healthcare profession a foundation in core academic classes needed in a health science or healthcare career.
-Students who earn this certificate will be able to acquire an entry-level job (or other positions based on a student’s additional experiences, professional background or degree(s) earned) in the healthcare industry, meet the prerequisites needed to access the educational pathway toward a career in the health industry such as nursing, or begin coursework needed to obtain additional credentials or a degree in a related science discipline or other disciplines.
-This certificate provides the ultimate opportunity to learn about health science and healthcare and explore healthcare career options without exactly knowing which job or specialty to pursue at the start.
+Students who earn this certificate will be able to acquire an entry-level job (or other positions based on a student’s additional experiences, professional background or degree(s) earned) in the healthcare industry, meet the prerequisites needed to access the educational pathway toward a career in the health industry such as nursing, or begin coursework needed to obtain additional credentials or a degree in a related science discipline.

-CHEM 111 EXPERIMENTAL CHEMISTRY I(1 credit) Introduction to quantitative experimentation in chemistry OR
+CHEM 111 Experimental Chemistry I(1 credit) Introduction to quantitative experimentation in chemistry

-MATH 021 COLLEGE ALGEBRA (3 credits) Quadratic equations; equations in quadratic form; word problems; graphing; algebraic fractions; negative and rational exponents; radicals.
+MATH 021 College Algebra I (3 credits) Quadratic equations; equations in quadratic form; word problems; graphing; algebraic fractions; negative and rational exponents; radicals.

 *Math requirement is MATH 021 or higher.
 Certificate is a minimum of 33 credits, but if CHEM 110 & 111(lab) are taken instead of CHEM 101, the total credits will be 34.